iamramakanthreddyk/fuelsync-new/docs/multi-tenant-api-spec.md

 ## Business Rules

 1. **Owner Creation**: When creating an owner, optionally create their first station simultaneously
-2. **Employee Assignment**: Employees can be assigned to multiple stations through user_stations table
+2. **Employee Assignment**: Employees are assigned to a single station via `users.station_id` in the current runtime; change to many-to-many only if required.
 3. **Station Ownership**: Each station has exactly one owner, but owners can have multiple stations
 4. **Plan Limits**: Stations are subject to plan limits (max pumps, employees, manual readings, etc.)
 5. **Data Isolation**: Complete data isolation between different owners' stations